 Kung Wo Tofu is located in Sham Shui Po.
 It’s one of two Michelin-recommended street food stalls in Sham Shui Po on this list.
 It’s also one of the stops on the Old Kowloon Eats food tour from A Chef’s Tour.

 Address: Hong Kong, Sham Shui Po, Pei Ho St, 118號號地下

 What to Order: Tofu pudding, pan-fried tofu, homemade soy milk

 What We Paid: HKD 28 for tofu pudding, pan-fried tofu, and soy milk

 3. Tim Ho Wan

-Tim Ho Wan offers many delicious things on their menu but the clear star of the shop is their baked bbq pork buns (HKD 19).
+Tim Ho Wan offers many delicious dim sum dishes on their menu but the clear star of the shop is their baked bbq pork buns.
 These baked clouds of porky deliciousness have become so legendary that you can’t talk about Tim Ho Wan without mentioning them in the same sentence.
 Take a bite and you’ll understand.